codeceptjs/CodeceptJS/docs/plugins.md

 -   you need to perform multiple assertions inside a test
 -   there is A/B testing on a website you test
--   there is "Accept Cookie" banner which may surprisingly appear on a page.
+-   there is "accept cookie" banner which may surprisingly appear on a page

 #### Usage